danek8317/Thalamocortical/README.md

 These scripts are specific for these simulations, although can be extended to generic NSDF files.

-1) python calc_lfp.py

-Computes the LFP using the tranmembrane currents from the entire population of cortical cells

-2) python lfp_parameters.py
+1. lfp_parameters.py

-Has the option of selecting 1D or 2D electrodes next to the cortical column
+Has the option of selecting 1D, 2D or 3D electrodes next to the cortical column.
+Also assigns the default file names for dumping when lfp is calculated.
+Includes the cell populations and the model size to be used for computing the lfp in the next steps.
+Also the dataset to be used is assigned here to variable 'h'

+Here is a toggle for selection of 1D or 2D electrode selection for subsequent calculations.

+2. calc_lfp.py

+Computes the extracellular potentials using the tranmembrane currents from the population of cortical cells.
+The electrode positions and the populations to be changed for this computation are taken from lfp_parameters.py file.
+Also included is a function to convert the LFP calculated here into a neo object list, which can be used in elephant.

+In this script uses the source approximation, ie, the compartments are treated as point sources placed at the mid point of the compartments.
+It also has the lowpassfilter function used to compute the LFP from extracellular potentails (filtered using 2nd order butterworth filter).

-3) python create_plot.py
+3. create_plot.py

-Shows the measured potentials in a plot
+Shows the measured potentials in a plot, for 1D and 2D electrode positions.
+It also shows the mid points of the compartments used in the LFP computation.
+And also marks the electrode positions.

+It also shows interpolated potentials recorded using the 1D and 2D probes.
+The 1D plot displayed is potentials versus time (x-axis), like a laminar probe and for the 2D is like an MEA plane electrodes at time point of 110.5 ms - this can be changed according to the user here.

 4) python raster_spikes.py

-Shows color wise split of the spiking activity of selected NSDF file.
+Shows color wise split of the spiking activity of the network activity.
+The different colors represent different neuron types.
+Up arrow indicates excitatory neuron.
+Down represents inhibitory neurons.

 ================= figures =====================

-These scripts use the data provided and generate the figures in the MS.
+These scripts use the data provided and generate the figures in the manuscript.

-1) python figure1.py
+1. figure1.py

 Places electrodes in 2D and on the left shows the left side, the positions of the mid-pts of the compartments in black, plus the electrode positions.
+Also included is the inset figure corresponding to the potentials recoded at the marked electrodes.

-On the right the MEA intepolated potential from the said recorded electrodes.
+On the right the MEA intepolated potential from the said recorded electrodes, at the time point indicated in the inset figure

-2)figure2_twocell_data.py and figure2_twocell_map.py
+2. figure2_twocell_data.py and figure2_twocell_map.py

 Shows the internal structure of the NSDF file from these simulations.

-3) python figure3.py
+3. figure3.py

-Displays analysis of small network size, with individual currents A) raster plot, and LFP and LFP components (contributions to extracellular potential filtered below 100 Hz) which come from C)NMDA
+Displays analysis of small network size, with individual currents) raster plot, and LFP contributions to extracellular potential filtered below 100 Hz which come from C)NMDA & AMPA (recorded together) D) GABA
-+ AMPA (recorded together) D) GABA E) capacitive, F) potassium, G) passive, H) calcium, I) sodium J) two kinds of calcium low threshold T type currents not causing [Ca2+] influx K) anomalous rectifier, L) All other currents, such as ectopic currents and depolarizing currents.
+E) capacitive, F) potassium, G) passive, H) calcium, I) sodium J) two kinds of calcium low threshold T type currents not causing [Ca2+] influx K) anomalous rectifier, L) All other currents, such as ectopic currents and depolarizing currents.

-4) python figure4.py
+4. figure4.py

 Displays contributions towards the extracellular potentails from different types of current sources.
+Possible via the different datasets presented here.